Reversible Heterolytic Mechanophores for Dynamic Bulk Materials

 Introduction

 Stimuli-responsive polymers adapt their properties in response to external cues.
-Engineering such “smart” behavior in artificial systems by molecular design is an exciting fundamental challenge that can lead to technological breakthroughs.
+Engineering such “smart” behaviour in artificial systems by molecular design is an exciting fundamental challenge that can lead to technological breakthroughs.
 Most stimuli-responsive polymers rely on heat and light to trigger changes in materials properties in a predictable fashion.

 Limitations of Current Approaches